cvalarida/feathers-auth-bug/README.md

 # feathers-auth-bug

-> A project demonstrating the bug I&#39;m having with `feathers-authentication`.

 ## About

 This project uses [Feathers](http://feathersjs.com), an open source web framework for building modern real-time applications.
-In particular, this demonstrates the issue I'm experiencing when using the `feathers-authentication` package.
+In particular, this demonstrates the issue I'm experiencing when using the [`feathers-authentication`](https://github.com/feathersjs/feathers-authentication) package.

 ## Setup